Cross project revision associations

 I think anyone with multiple projects sharing common sources would benefit from this feature.
 I've already wondered why it didn't work for me...

 Solution seems simple to me, although I don't know all the security issues associated with the feature.
 All you need to do is have a link to the project that contains the revision as well as the revision info (but what if there's more than one project pointing to that repo?? does it matter if you just pick one?).
 Security could be based on whether you have access to that project, so the info would be presented as text instead or as a link (or not presented at all if it's a non-public project).

 Does that cover all your issues?

-RE: Cross project revision associations - Added by Anonymous almost 10 years ago
+RE: Cross project revision associations - Added by Anonymous over 14 years ago

 I've been thinking about the security issue of the associated revisions and currently, if a user doesn't have the ability to browse the repository of a project, then they don't see associated revisions on issue pages of that project.
 So I guess you'd do the same for cross-project associations.
 If they don't have access to see the repo in the other project, or don't have access to the other project at all, then they don't see that associated revision.